ethereum-optimism/optimism/packages/omgx/wallet/README.md

 ```

-Now, build and deploy all the needed contracts:
+Now, build and deploy all the needed contracts from wallet:

 ```bash